origooo/vscode-mocha-test-adapter/README.md

 3. **Coverage Files**: Temporary coverage data is automatically cleaned up after viewing

 The extension uses [c8](https://github.com/bcoe/c8) for coverage collection, which provides accurate coverage for both JavaScript and TypeScript with full ESM support.

+### Viewing Test Output

+When tests run, their output is captured and displayed:

+1. **Test Results View**: Click the terminal icon (📺) in the Testing panel to view test output
+2. **Console Logs**: Any `console.log()` statements in your tests will appear in the output
+3. **Mocha Output**: Test execution details and summaries are displayed
+4. **ANSI Colors**: Colored output is preserved for better readability

+### Enhanced Error Messages

+When tests fail, you get detailed information:

+- **Stack Traces**: Clickable links to the exact line where the error occurred
+- **Assertion Diffs**: For failed assertions, see expected vs. actual values side-by-side
+- **Error Context**: Full error messages with all details from Mocha

+Click on any stack trace line to jump directly to that location in your code.

 ### Manual Refresh